MikeLippincott/MikeLippincott/README.md

 # Mike Lippincott
 ###
-### PhD Student in Stem Cell Biology at the University of Colorado Anschutz Medical Campus
+### PhD Student in the Cell Biology, Stem Cells, and Development program at the University of Colorado Anschutz Medical Campus
-- Cellular Molecular Biologist
-- Bioinformatician
-- Certified Nerd Extraordinaire

 ### Connect with me: